digitalmethodsinitiative/dmi-instascraper/README.md

 ## License
 This software was developed by the
-[Digital Methods Initiative](https://digitalmethods.net), and is distributed under the Apach 2.0 license.
+[Digital Methods Initiative](https://digitalmethods.net), and is distributed under the Mozilla Public License 2.0 license.
 See LICENSE for details.